Coda-Coda/fmbc-zettels/formal_verification_and_the_top_100_cryptocurrencies_at_feb_2021.md

-# Formal Verification and the top 100 cryptocurrencies
+# Formal verification and the top 10 crypto-tokens

 An interesting overview of the top 100 cryptocurrencies by market capitalisation available [here](http://ethanfast.com/top-crypto.html) included a number of [[erc20_tokens]].
 A natural question (for me) to wonder was how many of these tokens had been formally verified in some way to ensure that they were not buggy or vulnerable to exploits.